Volunteering with our children at the Juara Turtle Project.

 A few days later that nesting site was excavated, which we got to help with.
 The sites are dug up to record how many eggs hatched and try to determine the reasons why the rest didn’t.
 Most adult volunteers, including Anthony and I, had a turn at digging in the hole to search for turtles and eggshells.

-During the excavation 7 babies were found alive, and they were released into the ocean soon afterwards.
+During the excavation, seven babies were found alive, and they were released into the ocean soon afterward.
 As those babies were not strong enough to climb out of the deep nest themselves, they had a fairly low chance of survival.
 But at least they had a chance hey?

 We also counted the eggshells and helped to sort the unhatched eggs into their approximate stages of development.
 Allegra didn’t like the smell of this job but Dante helped us complete it.
 It was interesting to hear JTP’s manager Izzati explain why they didn’t hatch or grow to full term.

-Transferring a nest of eggs to the hatchery
+Transferring a nest of eggs to the turtle hatchery

 One morning a nest of over 130 eggs was discovered on the boat patrol, and the eggs were immediately transported to the Project’s hatchery.
 They are carefully packed inside a foam crate along with sand from the original nesting site, as it contains some of the mother turtle’s fluids.